ingvarpetrov/udp-capture/readme.md

    ```
    ./run.sh
    ```
-   This will start the container (if not already running) and launch the capture script in a tmux session inside the container.
+   - This will clear the output folder, remove any old container, start a new one, and launch the capture script in a tmux session inside the container.

 3. **Monitor the capture session in tmux:**
    ```
    ./monitor.sh
    ```
-   This will attach to the tmux session inside the running container for live monitoring.
+   - This will attach to the tmux session inside the running container for live monitoring.

 ## Tmux Interface
-- **Stop:** `ctrl-b x`
+- **Stop:** `ctrl-b x` (kills capture, all files will be finalized)
-- **Detach:** `ctrl-b d`
+- **Detach:** `ctrl-b d` (capture continues running in the background)
 - **Restart:** Exit and run `./run.sh` again
 - The tmux pane will show:
-  - Instructions
+  - Instructions (including what stop/detach do)
   - Which channels are being captured
   - Time left for current segment
   - Disk space left
   - Per-stream and overall progress
+  - **Per-stream segment sizes so far**

 ## Notes
-- All files (output, config, scripts) are mounted as volumes and owned by the host user.
+- All files (output, config, scripts) are mounted as volumes and owned by the host user (using Docker's `-u` flag; no entrypoint user logic).
+- The output folder is cleared on each run.
 - Uses an older, stable version of tsduck for compatibility.
 - Everything is configurable via `capture.cfg`.